makersacademy/async-workshops/promises-workshop/README.md

 ### Question 5

-Inspect the data in this program to figure out how it works.
+Follow the flow of data in this program to figure out how it works.

 ```js
 function after(delay) {